-If you are a returning student, you may want to consider developing your leadership strengths and professional résumé by applying for a position as a Counselor-in-Training for our Summer 2017 session, July 2 to July 9.
+If you are a returning student, you may want to consider developing your leadership strengths and professional résumé by applying for a position as a Counselor-in-Training for our upcoming session, July 1 to July 8, 2018.

 As a CIT, you’ll attend morning classes in our advanced Year 2 strand, where you’ll develop your multimedia and editorial skills, meet guest speakers in master classes, go on field trips with other Year 2 students, and talk to editors about how to pitch and place stories in the real world.

 In the afternoons and evenings, you’ll assist program staff in setting up reporting opportunities and field trips, feeding our Facebook, Twitter and other social media streams, keeping track of equipment, meeting and dining one-on-one with our guest speakers, and organizing camp activities such as our closing talent show/multimedia showcase.

 We think of CITs as our eyes and ears — the students who are listening most closely to what other students are saying.
 From comforting someone who’s homesick, to organizing ice cream expeditions or nighttime basketball games, you’ll be the one who other students look to for how to enjoy camp and have fun.